vchain-us/cnlc-docs/pages/help/query-ledger.md

 There are three tabs on the *Query Ledger* page.
 The default tab is *Query*, where the search form is.
 The *Recent Queries* shows all the most recent queries run by any user.
 You can optionally save queries.
 Those are displayed under the *Saved Queries* tab.

-<help-image src="/alt_query_ldgr_main.png" alt="" ></help-image>
+<help-image src="/alt_query_recent.jpg" alt="Recent queries" ></help-image>

 ## Running a Query

 Run queries from the *Query* tab on the *Query Ledgers* page.
 The form at the top of the page lets you select filter parameters, run the query, and save parameters for later reuse.

-<help-image src="/alt_query_ldgr_wgt_annot.png" alt="" ></help-image>
+<help-image src="/alt_query_described.jpg" alt="Running a query" ></help-image>

 #### To Run a Query

 1. Select the Ledger from the Ledger dropdown.

-2. Select the API key from the dropdown. (the blue icon indicates the type, SDK, CI/CD, Postgres)
+2. Select the Signer ID from the dropdown. (the blue icon indicates the type, SDK, CI/CD, Postgres)

-3. Enter a hash in the dedicated field.
+3. Optionally enter a hash in the dedicated field.
 This is the look-up key for a given k-v pair Ledger entry.

+4. In case the Signer ID is of type 'CI/CD' optionally insert an asset name.

+5. In case the Signer ID is of type 'CI/CD' optionally insert an entry type (all, witch attachments or without attachments).

-4. Enter the timeframe by clicking the calendar icon, then selecting *relative* or *absolute* time range, and entering the desired dates or durations.
+6. Enter the timeframe by clicking the calendar icon, then selecting *relative* or *absolute* time range, and entering the desired dates or durations.

-5. Select the (maximum) number of rows the query should return.

-6. From this same dialog you can also toggle whether the query should return entries tagged as tampered or not tampered.
+7. From this dialog on the right toggle whether the query should return entries tagged as tampered or not tampered.
 Click the **Apply** button.

-   <help-image src="/alt_query_entryfilt_dlg.png" alt="" ></help-image>
+<help-image src="/alt_query_options.jpg" alt="Query options" ></help-image>

-7.
-   Click the **Filter** button to run the query.
+7. Click the **Search** button to run the query.

 ## Query Results Tools